global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 When requesting a new whitelisted IP, prepare the following:

-- Exact IP address or IP block to be whitelisted
+- Exact IP address to be whitelisted
 - Purpose of the IP (e.g. node operation, Validator operation, monitoring, Scan UI access)
 - Which network(s) this applies to (DevNet, TestNet, MainNet)
 - Sponsoring SV name (if applicable)